 Throughout the post, I will refer to this app as an iOS app, although it targets both iOS and iPadOS.

 The app is a universal SwiftUI app, which means that it runs on iOS and iPadOS as well as on macOS.
 However, due to time restrictions, I have not put any effort into making it functional on macOS.

-The business logic is kept in a separate library that is shared between the tvOS and the iOS app.
-It is pulled in with Swift Package Manager (SPM), which is very convenient.
+The business logic is kept in a library that is shared by the tvOS and the iOS app.
+It’s pulled in with Swift Package Manager (SPM), which is very convenient.